NicolaBernini/LectureNotes_MachineLearning/MachineLearning/Theory/Training/readme.md

 ## Backpropagation

-The Backpropagation is a general Training Algo based on the idea to "backpropagate" the errors on the networks params
+The Backpropagation is a general Training Algo based on the idea to "backpropagate" the final error, performed with respect to a batch of examples, on the networks params

 - Computing the Error Function Derivative wrt to each Param

 - Modifying each Param so to slightly reduce the error function